Why Christians should celebrate Jewish festivals. Should they or shouldn’t they?

 There are two festivals in particular that hold significant meaning for both Jew and Gentile believers, which I will go into.
 But first let’s discuss the benefits.

-Benefits of Keeping the Fall Festivals
+Benefits of Keeping the Jewish Festivals

 - They show us how God is working in our lives right now!
-The festivals point the way to Jesus and in celebrating we can see God’s saving grace, His goodness in how He cares about every part of our lives, and the sacrifice Jesus made for our sins has now given us a life we can live out of bondage.
+The Jewish festivals point the way to Jesus and in celebrating we can see God’s saving grace, His goodness in how He cares about every part of our lives, and the sacrifice Jesus made for our sins has now given us a life we can live out of bondage.

 - They help us recall the past.
 Each festival God tells the people to keep as a remembrance.
 If we never look back to see where we came from, we miss seeing the goodness of God in all He has done.
 When we do not look back to the first Passover (not a fall festival but just to illustrate the point) we don’t see how Jesus became our Passover Lamb and lose the meaning of Revelation 13:8 when it says “the Lamb who was slain from the creation of the world”.

 - They point to future events.
 These festivals have had prophetic significance, not only in the way Jesus has fulfilled them but in the way there are some yet to be fulfilled.
-And we will look at that future promise in the fall festival of Rosh Hashanah or the Feast of Trumpets
+And we will look at that future promise in the fall Jewish festival of Rosh Hashanah or the Feast of Trumpets

 Rosh Hashanah – The Feast of Trumpets